Selling has changed more in the last 10 years than it has in the previous 100 years, and this is especially true in B2B markets.

 How to Choose the Right Data Vendors for ABSD

-The good news is that there are plenty of companies and vendors that deliver the data points listed above.
-The bad news is it’s hard to tell the difference until it’s too late.
+It’s possible to gather all the above-data yourself, but that takes valuable time away from developing the rest of your account targeting strategy.
+There are plenty of companies and vendors that deliver the data points listed above.
+The bad news is that it’s hard to tell the good vendors from the bad until it’s too late.

 The most common data points you need are:

 Good products and services get other people talking about them.
 If you can’t find multiple people who have good things to say about a product or service, beware.